Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Separability

-Given a canonical $n$-qubit intersection type with $m$ independent terms $\A_{(1)} \cap \ldots \cap \A_{(m)}$, finding if a subsystem of qubits $K \subset \{1, \dots, n\}$ with $|K| = k < m$, is separable from the remaining system can be determined in a straightforward way.
-We first verify that every qubit in $K$ has a pivot, otherwise, some qubit in $K$ has type $\I$ in all terms, and we can conclude that $K$ is not separable from the remaining system.
-If every qubit in $K$ has a pivot, we run the following procedure: \begin{itemize} \item Let $\A_{(j_1)}, \ldots, \A_{(j_k)}$ be the $k$ terms which have the pivots for qubits in $K$. \item For each $i = 2 \ldots k$, check that $\A_{(j_i)}$ commutes with $\A_{(j_1)}$ using~\Cref{fact:commuting}.\footnote{This will ensure that the type of qubits in $K$ is $\I$ in all terms where the $\overline{K}$ qubits are pivots.} \item For each $i = 1 \ldots k$, check that every qubit $\ell \in \overline{K}$ has type $\I$ in the term $\A_{(j_i)}$. \end{itemize}
+Given an $n$-qubit intersection predicate in normal form (\cref{sec:normal}) with $m$ independent terms $\A_{(1)} \cap \ldots \cap \A_{(m)}$, finding if a subsystem of qubits $K \subset \{1, \dots, n\}$ with $|K| = k < m$, is separable from the remaining system can be determined in a straightforward way.
+We first verify that every qubit in $K$ has a pivot; otherwise, some qubit in $K$ has $\I$ in all terms, and we can conclude that $K$ is not separable from the remaining system.
+If every qubit in $K$ has a pivot, we run the following procedure: \begin{itemize} \item Let $\A_{(j_1)}, \ldots, \A_{(j_k)}$ be the $k$ distinct terms that have the pivots for qubits in $K$. \item For each $i = 2 \ldots k$, check that $\A_{(j_i)}$ commutes with $\A_{(j_1)}$ using~\Cref{fact:commuting}.\footnote{This ensures that in all terms where the qubits in $\overline{K}$ are pivots, the terms have an $\I$ for all qubits in $K$.} \item For each $i = 1 \ldots k$, check that the term $\A_{(j_i)}$ has an $\I$ for every qubit $\ell \in \overline{K}$. \end{itemize}